JBShady/COD5-Remastered/README.md

 * Disabled leaning while in last stand

 ### Music & Sounds
-* Slightly increased Easter Egg song volumes and now all songs now play through the music channel
+* Slightly increased Easter Egg song volumes and now all songs play through the music channel
 * All Easter Egg songs will play a 2 second fadeout if the game ends and switches to the intermission music
-* Added soundtrack/studio quality versions of the Easter Egg songs
+* Added soundtrack studio quality versions of the Easter Egg songs
 * Removed cha-ching sound when activating DLC1 and DLC2 Easter Egg songs
 * All maps now use the same MusicState system from Der Riese for the background ambient music and intermission music, allowing for better audio mixing where only one song can play at a time
 * Game over music fades properly in co-op
-* Fixed sound issues with grenade launchers/rocket launchers not playing correctly, potentially attributed to mod tools
+* Fixed sound issues with grenade launchers/rocket launchers/a few ambient sounds not playing, potentially attributed to corrupt audio in mod tools
 * Lowered volume of wall breaking barrier sounds so they cannot be heard from as far away

 ## Nacht Der Untoten
-* Added "mission intro" in the bottom left corner to include storyline accurate info.
+* Added "mission intro" in the bottom left corner to include storyline accurate info
 * Added new musical Easter Egg that plays "Undone" by shooting all 31 red barrels
 * Red barrels slightly buffed and also do AOE fire damage
 * Slightly buffed explosive truck values
 * KZMB radio now pauses when playing the main Easter Egg song or game over intermission music
 * KZMB radio now works in co-op for players other than the host
 * Using audio from campaign, added an entire set of new voicelines based off of the style of the other maps (headshots, kills, powerups, weapons, surrounded, downed, etc.).
-* 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps, inspired by both the original trailer and DLC1 trailer.
+* 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps inspired by both the original trailer and DLC1 trailer.
 * Removed Scoped Kar98k from the box so that the cabinet is actually unique and useful while still being a "troll" that does not tell you what you are purchasing
 * Added Satchel Charges into a "searchable" mysterious crate akin to the Sniper Cabinet with a working trigger, animation, and custom model.
 * Satchel Charge Crate and Sniper Cabinet now both use unique sounds when opened